Pop Idol: Format

 One of the UK's top-earning TV format exports, Pop Idol made extensive use of premium-priced viewer interactivity, with viewers voting by telephone, mobile telephone texting (not used on series one), through the "red button" on digital television sets, or via the official website.
-The final of the first series of Pop Idol in February 2002 received the highest-ever one-night vote for a UK TV show, making the show one of ITV's most profitable.
-The sister show on ITV2, Pop Idol Extra, hosted by Kate Thornton also made extensive use of mobile phone text messages to raise additional revenue.
+The final of the first series of Pop Idol in February 2002 received the highest-ever one-night vote for a British TV show, making the show one of ITV's most profitable.
+The sister shows on ITV2, Pop Idol Extra, hosted by Kate Thornton also made extensive use of mobile phone text messages to raise additional revenue.
 The first Pop Idol received very high voting figures despite allowing only telephone and Internet voting and not making use of texting or the "red button".
 However, the 'voting' system was effectively meaningless, as any individual was permitted to make an unlimited number of votes, the winning contestant thus being merely the one with the most persistent supporters.

 The Saturday night primetime show initially followed the audition process, as hopefuls sang before four judges (record producer and music executive Pete Waterman, music executive and music manager Simon Cowell, music promoter and music manager Nicki Chapman and Radio DJ and television personality Neil "Dr" Fox) at various locations around the UK.
 Besides the successful auditionees, the poorest "singers" were often aired due to their obvious lack of talent or presence.
 Poor singers often faced harsh criticisms from the judges, especially from Simon Cowell (whose controversial rantings also made him famous on American Idol).
 The judges' reactions to such performances often ranged from disgust to nearly open laughter; their style of judgement and attitude towards pop-star wannabes resulted in the controversial opinions of others about the show's setup, including that of Take That manager Nigel Martin Smith.

 The viewing public quickly fell in love with the format though, as viewing figures indicated.
 The judges' policy of speaking candidly would have to be sanitised in series 2, however, as it received condemnation from MPs.